valerini/RSA/README.md

 # RSA

+This repo contains all the files necessary to render azbuka.stanford.edu.
+The main file where everything starts is index.html.

+If you want to edit:

-1. First always go
+1. First always do
 > git pull

-2. After edits check that everything renders well in the browser by openning index.html local file.
+2. After edits check that everything renders well in the browser by opening index.html local file.

 3. Commit changes to the shared repository:
 > git add "your files"